AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 _**Finding Numbers in a Haystack**_

-In this assignment you will read through and parse a file with text and numbers.
-You will extract all the numbers in the file and compute the sum of the numbers.
+Read through and parse a file with text and numbers.
+Extract all the numbers in the file and compute the sum of the numbers.

 _**Data Files**_

-We provide two files for this assignment.
-One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the assignment.
+There are two files: One is a sample file where given the sum for testing and the other is the actual data need to process.

 > Sample data: http://py4e-data.dr-chuck.net/regex_sum_42.txt (There are 90 values with a sum=445833)\
  Actual data: http://py4e-data.dr-chuck.net/regex_sum_1037114.txt (There are 88 values and the sum ends with 873)